lolsureyeah/Khaaya/README.md

 # Khaaya
 ## Nutrition Tracker built for South Asian Food

 ---

 ## WHAT THIS IS
 Khaaya is a nutrition tracker built around South Asian food and eating patterns:
-- AI-powered food parser (Gemini 2.0 Flash Lite) — understands natural language meal descriptions in any language
+- AI-powered food parser (Gemini 2.5 Flash) — understands natural language meal descriptions in any language
 - NIN (National Institute of Nutrition) verified food database for Indian food accuracy, with community-cached AI estimates as fallback
 - Voice input for meal logging
 - Quick-repeat: re-log yesterday's meals by type in one tap
-- AI Coach — conversational, generates a Workout Day and Rest Day meal plan (with pre/post-workout meals) based on user goals, preferences and today's logged intake
+- Saved meals you can re-log in one tap
+- AI goal calculator — daily calorie and macro targets from your stats, goal and timeline
 - Weight + measurements tracker with charts
-- Firebase Auth (email + Google) + Firestore persistence
+- Firebase Auth (email, Google, or guest mode) + Firestore persistence
 - Onboarding wizard shown only on first login

 ---